health and environmental risk perception, communication. Director, Science Communication Graduate Program; Director, Ph.D. program

-health and environmental risk perception, communication
+My research on health and environmental risk communication focuses on two broad questions:

 I have an inter-disciplinary background in communication, public health, and environmental policy, and I try to engage all of these fields in my scholarship.